robsontenorio/laravel-keycloak-guard/README.md

 1. If everything is ok, find the user on database and authenticate it on my API.

+1. Optionally, the user is created / updated in the API users database.

 1. Return response

 # Install